joshmfrankel/joshmfrankel.github.io/_posts/2017/2017-09-08-resetting-your-elasticsearch-indices-on-heroku-staging-when-you-ve-reached-the-maximum-index-count-for-the-current-plan.md

 {% highlight ruby %}
 # Where BONSAI_IVORY_URL is an environment variable set on heroku that
 # points at your Elasticsearch url
+# Note: Your specific plan might be different than IVORY
-heroku config:get BONSAI_IVORY_URL -a lessonly-staging
+heroku config:get BONSAI_IVORY_URL -a your-staging-application
 {% endhighlight %}

 If you don't know what your environment variable is for BONSAI then you'll need